Iberians

 The term Iberian, as used by the ancient authors, had two distinct meanings.
 One, more general, referred to all the populations of the Iberian peninsula without regard to ethnic differences (Pre-Indo-European, Celts and non-Celtic Indo-Europeans).
-The other, more restricted ethnic sense and the one dealt with in this article, refers to the people living in the eastern and southern coasts of the Iberian Peninsula, which by the 6th century BC had absorbed cultural influences from the Phoenicians and the Greeks.
-This pre-Indo-European cultural group spoke the Iberian language from the 7th to the 1st century BC.
+The other, more restricted ethnic sense and the one dealt with in this article, refers to the people living in the eastern and southern coasts of the Iberian Peninsula, which by the 6th century BC had absorbed cultural influences from the Phoenicians, Carthaginians and the Greeks.
+This pre-Indo-European cultural group spoke the Iberian language from the 7th to at least the 1st century BC.
 The rest of the peninsula, in the northern, central, and northwestern areas, was inhabited by Vascones, Celts or Celtiberians groups and the possibly Pre-Celtic or Proto-Celtic Indo-European Lusitanians, Vettones, and Turdetani.

 Starting in the 5th century BC, Iberian soldiers were frequently deployed in battles in Italy, Greece and especially Sicily due to their military qualities.

 History

-The Iberian culture developed from the 6th century BC, and perhaps as early as the fifth to the third millennium BC in the eastern and southern coasts of the Iberian peninsula.
+The Iberians were an ancient people indigenous to the Iberian Peninsula.
+Iberian culture developed from the 6th century BC, and perhaps as early as the fifth to the third millennium BC in the eastern and southern coasts of the Iberian Peninsula.
 The Iberians lived in villages and oppida (fortified settlements) and their communities were based on a tribal organization.
-The Iberians in the Spanish Levant were more urbanized than their neighbors in the central and northwestern regions of the Iberian peninsula.
+The Iberians in the Spanish Levant were more urbanized than their neighbors in the central and northwestern regions of the Iberian Peninsula.
 The peoples in the central and northwest regions were mostly speakers of Celtic dialects, semi-pastoral and lived in scattered villages, though they also had a few fortified towns like Numantia.
 They had a knowledge of writing, metalworking, including bronze, and agricultural techniques.